opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     1. Do not modify the QGIS project while personnel work simultaneously in QField.
     If you synchronize your desktop version to the cloud, QFieldCloud will overwrite the files.
-    If you must work in parallel on desktop, check the QFieldCloud status and download the most recent data before uploading new file versions from desktop.
+    If you must work in parallel on your desktop, check the QFieldCloud status and download the most recent data before uploading new file versions from desktop.
     2. Do not change the data structure before synchronizing the latest field edits.
     Adapting the data structure in QGIS before pushing field edits leads to errors if changes from QField have not yet been uploaded.
     3. Use UUIDs as primary keys, especially when working with relations and in teams.